 The fastest-growing refugee crisis in the world

-Around 626,000 Rohingya refugees have arrived from Myanmar's Rakhine State in Bangladesh’s south-eastern districts since August, and hundreds more are arriving every day.
+Over 688,000 Rohingya refugees have arrived from Myanmar's Rakhine State in Bangladesh’s south-eastern districts since August 2017, and hundreds more are arriving every week.
 They join hundreds of thousands who are already living in refugee camps and with local communities.
-More than half of them are women and girls.
+More than half of them are women and girls, 60 percent are children under 18.

-Many have arrived with just the clothes on their backs – they need food, clean water and shelter to survive, but above all they need to feel safe.
+Many have arrived injured and deeply traumatized by their experiences, with just the clothes on their backs.
+They need food, clean water and shelter to survive, but above all they need to feel safe.
 People are living in makeshift tents in hugely overcrowded settlements.
 Conditions in the camps are woefully inadequate and unhealthy, with overflowing latrines and contaminated water.
 They’re largely unlit and dangerous at night – women, girls and children are particularly vulnerable to abuse, exploitation and trafficking.

 Oxfam is responding

-We are currently developing a pilot project to reach more people with nutritious food via an innovative e-voucher system, working with local food sellers.
+We are currently developing a pilot project to reach more people with nutritious food via a voucher system, working with local food sellers.

-So far, we have reached 185,000 people.
-You can help us scale up our response to more than 200,000.
+So far, we have reached at least 185,000 people.
+You can help us scale up our response to more than 250,000.
 Please donate to our emergency fund now: